 Humanitarian action- Ideologies - Transition

-Based on the case of west Ivory Coast, this paper aims at analyzing the actors forms of justifications to enter in or to get out of the humanitarian action field.
+Based on the case of western Côte d’Ivoire, this paper aims at analyzing the actors forms of justifications to enter in or to get out of the humanitarian action field.
 It is to see how these forms of justifications are reinvested, their stakes and the practices emerging from them in relation with the question of the humanitarian transition.
 It emerges that the fear to engender dependency works in a way to produce the dependency of the population and local actors in this field.